-On the eastern edge of the park is an earthwork feature refered to as the ‘Park Pale‘ on the Ordanance Survey map.
+On the eastern edge of the park is an earthwork feature referred to as the ‘Park Pale‘ on the Ordnance Survey map.
 A pale is usually a wooden stake fence, often associated with deer hunting and this is true in the case of Windsor Great Park.

 The deer park sits between Windsor and the Great Park village.
 In the rutting season the calls of the stags echo across the local countryside.
 Other surprising calls you might hear include the squaking of parakeets.
 A resident population of several hundred green parakeets has been living in the park since the late 1990s.
 At dusk, the beech trees near Saville gardens are a good place to look for them.

 Within the deer park at the top of snow hill sits the statue of King George III (yup, the mad one) who sits dressed up as a Roman Emperor on top of his horse and points off towards Slough.
 An inscription in Latin describes him as ‘Pater Optimo’ which I believe translates as ‘Big Daddy’.

 The roman ruins are right at the other end of the park, closer to Virginia Water were transported from the site of Leptis Magna (near modern-day Tripoli) to the park back in 1818.
 They were rebuilt with more thought to asthetics than vericimilitude and so are a real curiousity to modern eyes.

 This was a gift from native peoples from the northern part of Vancouver Island in British Columbia, Canada.
 It was carved from Western Red Cedar and erected in 1958.
 As you can see from the closeup the totem pole is weathering nicely.

 The Great Park Village is definitely worth a visit.
 It was built in the centre of the Great Park in the 1930s, to provide homes for people who work on the Royal estate.
 It is a beautiful place, best appreciated on foot or bicycle.